saulocantanhede/tfgreek2/docs/features/morph.md

 ## Feature description

-Morphological tag according to Sandborg-Petersen morphology.
+Morphological tag according to Sandborg-Petersen morphology.This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.

+## Notes

 See [biblicalhumanities/Nestle1904/morph/parsing.txt](https://github.com/biblicalhumanities/Nestle1904/blob/master/morph/parsing.txt) for detailed information.